ssivaguru/ICAML/README.md

 Above Notebooks contains the following models (SMOTE for the whole data)
 1. Ada Boosting + RandomForestClassifier
 2. Ada Boosting + DecisionTreeClassifier

+**company_bankrupcy_SMOTE_TRANING**

+Extracts the data and iterates through the K-Best features (in ranges of 5 till 95) Identifies the best k features for a model
+      Traning Data has been oversampled using SMOTE Models
+      Adaboost
+      Xgboost
+      SVM
+      Linear regression